vint21h/fedora-intel-remapped-nvme-device-support/README.md

     ```

 Or just use `build-kernel.sh` script from this repository.
-Fresh built packages can be found in `fedora-custom-kernel/kernel/x86_64` directory.
+Freshly built packages can be found in `fedora-custom-kernel/kernel/x86_64` directory.

 # Build custom installation media
 [//]: # (TODO: document it!!1)